claudia-viaro/to-keep-an-eye-on/README.md

-# SOme material to keep an eye on
+# Some material to keep an eye on
 repositories/libraries/conferences/schools of interest (ML, DL, DS, Stats in general)